 Senior Environmental Scientist

 Kelly Moran, Ph.D

 Marine Pollution Studies Laboratory at Granite Canyon

 - EPA Office of the Science Advisor (OSA)

 - EPA Pesticides

-- EPA Watershed Assessment, Tracking & Environmental Results (ATTAINS)
+- EPA Watershed Assessment, Tracking and Environmental Results System (WATERS)

 - National Water Quality Monitoring Council